 It is required that food-contact packaging suppliers have an audited HACCP (Hazard Analysis and Critical Control Points) program in place.

 It is recommended that all other packaging suppliers have a HACCP or similar plan.

-For this section, "HACCP" refers to HACCP or similar programs.
-Each supplier location shall have a HACCP plan based upon the 7 commonly accepted principles of HACCP for each producing line and product type including:
+Each food contact packaging supplier location shall have a HACCP plan based upon the 7 commonly accepted principles of HACCP for each producing line and product type including:

-- 1) Documented hazard analysis detailing chemical, physical and biological hazards - 2) Identification of CCPs (Critical Control Points) - 3) Established critical limits for CCPs - 4) Monitoring procedures for CCPs - 5) Defined corrective action procedures when Critical Limits are not met - 6) Ongoing verification procedures that demonstrate HACCP is working - 7) Established record-keeping and documentation procedures
+- 1) Documented hazard analysis detailing chemical, physical and biological hazards (including radiological) - 2) Identification of CCPs (Critical Control Points) - 3) Established critical limits for CCPs - 4) Monitoring procedures for CCPs - 5) Defined corrective action procedures when Critical Limits are not met - 6) Ongoing verification procedures that demonstrate HACCP is working - 7) Established record-keeping and documentation procedures

-The HACCP plan shall be supported by a multi disciplinary Food Safety Team that meets on a regular basis, with minimum annual review and prior to any significant changes.
-The HACCP plan shall describe the product, distribution and intended use.
-A flow diagram shall be developed to describe the process.
-The HACCP plan shall be validated initially and prior to any significant changes.

-The HACCP plan shall include identification of hazards from product design to production and through consumption with detailed raw material and process hazard analyses.
-Significant hazards likely to cause illness or injury in the absence of control shall be designated as Critical Control Points (CCPs).
-Defined critical limits shall be established.
-The plan shall include monitoring procedures with detailed steps, frequency, person performing the check and documentation as well as verification procedures to ensure the HACCP plan is being followed.
-A documented corrective action shall be in place to address deviation or loss of control at the CCPs.
-This shall include root cause analysis, product risk assessment and disposition, and actions taken to regain control.
-HACCP plan records shall be stored securely, easily retreivable and retained for the shelf life of product.
+The HACCP plan shall have the following

+- Be supported by a multi disciplinary trained Food Safety Team and meets on a regular basis, with minimum annual review and prior to any significant changes. - Describe the product, distribution and intended use. - Flow diagram that includes the following - Sequence and interation of all steps in the operation - Outsourced processes and subcontracted work (as applicable) - Where rework takes place (as applicable) - When the end product, intermediate product, by-product and waste are released or removed. - Be validated initially and prior to any signficant changes. - Include identification of hazards from product design to production and through consumption with detailed raw material and process hazard analyses. - Identify all significant hazards likely to cause illness or injury in the absence of control be designated as Critical Control Points (CCPs) and shall contain - o Defined critical limits that are established. - Monitoring procedures with detailed steps, frequency, person performing the check and documentation and verification procedures to ensure the HACCP plan is being followed. - Documented corrective action to address deviation or loss of control that includes root cause analysis, product risk assessment and disposition, and actions taken to regain control. - Store plan securely, easily retreivable and retained for the shelf life of product.

-If our audit procedure finds undue risk we may require a HACCP plan and/or sufficient mitigating corrective actions.
+If our audit procedure finds undue risk in a non food contact facility we may require a HACCP plan and/or sufficient mitigating corrective actions.